-PART 6 DRAW AND BRACING - LAND RUNS.
+PART 6 DRAW AND BRACING

-16. (a) The Draw is the selection by ballot of the order in which dogs in a Stake-are required to compete.
-The Draw must be made in public, at the Field Trial site or meeting place, on the morning of the Stake, of all eligible dogs in attendance.

-Dogs the bone fide property of the same owner shall not be drawn together, except at the conclusion of a Stake when a Judge may wish to see them together.

-(b) All dogs when required, shall wear collars - red for the first dog drawn, white for the second dog drawn, for each brace.

-Generally, whilst handlers are together in competition, the handler of the red dog will walk on the left, and the handler of the white dog will walk on the right.
+- 16. (a) The Draw is the selection by ballot of the order in which dogs in a Stake-are required to compete.
+The Draw must be made in public, at the Field Trial site or meeting place, on the morning of the Stake, of all eligible dogs in attendance. - (b) After the completion of the first round the judge shall have the discretion to order a further draw or may choose the pairing of the braces and the order in which those braces shall compete. - Dogs the bone fide property of the same owner shall not be drawn together, except at the conclusion of a Stake when a Judge may wish to see them together. - (c) All dogs when required, shall wear collars red for the first dog drawn, white for the second dog drawn, for each brace. - Generally, whilst handlers are together in competition, the handler of the red dog will walk on the left, and the handler of the white dog will walk on the right.

-PART 7 FIELD RULES.
+PART 7 FIELD RULES